suncoast-devs/handbook/lessons/full-stack-build-an-app/12-add-support-for-reviews.md

 public List<Review> Reviews { get; set; }
 ```

-This will allow us to _navigate_ in code from a single restaurant to the list of
+The `Reviews` property will allow us to _navigate_ in code from a single
-associated reviews.
+restaurant to the list of associated reviews.

 ## Restaurant API should return their associated reviews